Prep time: 15 minutes

 Rinse the turkey inside and out, pat dry with paper towels, and place on the rack (breast-side up).
 Season the turkey inside and out with salt and pepper (48 turns on pepper mill), and tuck the wings under the body.

-Stuff with the thyme and remaining 2 stalks celery and 4 onion quarters.
+Stuff with the thyme and remaining 2 stalks celery and the quartered onion.
 Tie the ends of the legs together with kitchen twine.
 Rub the turkey with the oil.

 Roast for 1 hour, rotate the pan 180 degrees, and add 2 cups of the chicken broth to the pan.

-Continue to roast 2 to 2½ hours more until a meat thermometer inserted into the thickest part of the thigh reads 165°F. Transfer the turkey to a large cutting board and let rest for 30 minutes before serving.
+Continue to roast 2 to 2½ hours more until an instant-read thermometer inserted into the thickest part of the thigh reads 165°F. Transfer the turkey to a large cutting board and let rest for 30 minutes before serving.

 Discard the vegetables from the pan and strain the pan juices into a large measuring cup or fat separator.